OmarAglan/ArbSh/README.md

 ## Known Issues and Limitations (Current State)

--   **Encoding:** **Persistent UTF-8 input corruption** when running via PowerShell `Start-Process` with redirected stdin.
-Arabic commands/parameters arrive garbled in the C# app, blocking further testing/development of Arabic features.
-This occurs despite setting `Console.InputEncoding` and using UTF-8 in the test script.
+-   **Encoding:** **RESOLVED!** The previous UTF-8 input/output corruption issues when using redirected streams with `Start-Process` have been fixed.
 -   **Parsing/Tokenization:**
-    -   Variable expansion (`$var`) is currently broken post-refactor.
+    -   Input redirection operator `<` is not yet recognized by the tokenizer.
     -   Sub-expression `$(...)` parsing is implemented, but execution is not.
     -   Type literals `[int]` are not yet parsed.
-    -   Mixed-script identifiers (e.g., `Commandمرحبا`) are not always tokenized correctly.
+    -   Mixed-script identifiers (e.g., `Commandمرحبا`) need verification/improvement in the tokenizer.
 -   **Execution:**
     -   Stream redirection merging (`2>&1`, `1>&2`) is parsed but not implemented in the Executor.
     -   Sub-expression execution is not implemented.